EbukaAmadiObi/LogiClock/README.md

  A Digital Clock simulated in Logisim

 ## Introduction
-In Lab 4, I designed a digital clock that can display hours, minutes, and seconds in decimal numbers on a 7-segment LED display as “HH:MM:SS”.
+Previously, I designed a digital clock that can display hours, minutes, and seconds in decimal numbers on a 7-segment LED display as “HH:MM:SS”.
 In this project, I added the following functionalities into the digital clock:

 1. The option for the clock to be changed from 24-hour mode to 12-hour mode.
 In 12-hour mode, use “A” on LED indicates AM and “P” indicates PM.
 2. An alarm feature where an LED flashing is activated at a chosen time.